Lifelong Reinforcement Learning with Modulating Masks: Experiments

 \subsection{CT-graph}

-The configurable tree graph (CT-graph) \cite{soltoggio2019ctgraph} is a sparse reward, discrete action space environment with configurable parameters that define the search space by setting the depth and breadth of a tree graph.
-Due to the exponential growth of the search space with the depth of the tree graph, this benchmark can be set up to the appropriate complexity to test the limits of RL algorithms.
-Each instance of the environment contains a start state followed by a number of states (2D patterned images) that lead to leaf states and rewards only with optimal policies.
+Each instance of the CT-graph environment contains a start state followed by a number of states (2D patterned images) that lead to leaf states and rewards only with optimal policies.
 A task is defined by setting one of the leaf states as a desired goal state that can be reached only via one trajectory.
 Two experimental setups were employed: the first with $8$ leaf states (reward locations) that serves for $8$ tasks, denoted as \emph{CT8} curriculum (depth-3, breadth-2 graph with $2^3=8$ leaves).
-In the second setup, two graph types with 4 and 8 different reward locations, with depth 2 and 3 respectively, result in combined curriculum of 12 tasks, denoted as \emph{CT12}.
+In the second setup, two graph instances with 4 and 8 different reward locations, with depth 2 and 3 respectively, result in combined curriculum of 12 tasks, denoted as \emph{CT12}.
 Such tasks have levels of similarities due to similar input distributions, but also interfere due to opposing reward functions and policies for the same inputs.
 Additionally, the $8$-task graph has a longer path to the reward that introduces variations in both the transition and reward functions.
-Graphical illustrations of the graphs are provided in Appendix \ref{apndx:environments}.
+Graphical illustrations of the CT-graph instances are provided in Appendix \ref{apndx:environments}.

 Each task is trained for 102.4K time steps.
 Figures \ref{res:ct8_plot_eval_train} and \ref{res:ct12_plot_eval_train} report evaluations in the \emph{CT8} and \emph{CT12} curricula as agents are sequentially trained across tasks.
 The forward transfer and the total evaluation performance metrics are presented in Tables \ref{res:ct8_tbl_metrics} and \ref{res:ct12_tbl_metrics} respectively.